 Eco-Crip Theory bridges disability and environmental studies.
-This is a growing list of resources about eco-crip theory, eco-crip politics, eco-ability, environmental ableism, and other ecological and place-based resources that center Disabled experiences.
+This is a growing list of resources about eco-crip theory, eco-crip politics, eco-ableism, environmental justice, and other ecological and place-based resources that center Disabled experiences.

 Disability Studies and the Environmental Humanities: Toward an Eco-Crip Theory